sksundaram-learning/aristotle-metadata-registry/docs/extensions/new_content_type.rst

 Authority or the item type.

-In ``aristotle.search_indexes`` there is the convenience class ``conceptIndex`` that make indexing a new items within the search engine quite easy, and allows new item types to be searched using these criteria with a minimum of code.
+In ``aristotle.search_indexes`` there is the convenience class ``conceptIndex`` that make indexing a new item within the search engine quite easy, and allows new item types to be searched using these criteria with a minimum of code.
 Inheriting from this class takes care of nearly all simple cases when searching for new items, like so::